Transgender flag: Notable appearances featuring the transgender flag

 In January 2019, Virginia Representative Jennifer Wexton hung the transgender pride flag outside her office in Washington, D.C., in a move to show support for the transgender community.
 In March 2019, dozens of Democratic and independent members of Congress flew the flag outside their offices for Trans Visibility Week leading up to the International Transgender Day of Visibility.

 The flag flew above US state capitol buildings for the first time on Transgender Day of Remembrance 2019.
 The Iowa State Capitol and California State Capitol displayed the flag.

 In 2023, the Progress Pride flag, which incorporates the colors of the transgender flag was flown at the White House.

 In the 2024 Eurovision Song Contest, non-binary Irish musician Bambie Thug wore an outfit featuring the colors of the transgender flag for their semi-final performance to raise awareness and representation for the non-binary and transgender community.

+Transgender flags at LGBTQIA+ pride events

+Transgender flags at the Prague Pride parade.
+The parade is crossing the Čechův Bridge, 2015.

+Transgender flag at the Baltimore Pride parade 2013.

+Transgender flags at the Christopher Street Day parade in Berlin on Helmut Kohl Avenue, 2023.